RMHogervorst/scheduling_r_scripts/README.md

 **Is there logging, how easy is it see what exactly went wrong?**:
 Yes there is logging.
 For GCP for example all logs are centralised in [Cloud Logging](https://cloud.google.com/logging).
 There you can see logs for the R script and the service running the R script.
 Whats more is that the logs can be used to trigger events, which can be sent on to activate trigger based workflows.

 **How precise is it and will it auto recover on failure?**:  FAAS often have things like a cold start and a hot start.
-They are superfast in hot start (miliseconds sometimes) but if you haven't used the function for a while it goes into storage and triggering it will give it a cold start and that might take 5-10 times longer.
-Triggering a cold function for your batch job at 0900h will maybe lose you some time but realisticaly it starts within a minute and so how much you care about this is up to you and your application.
+They are superfast in hot start (milliseconds sometimes) but if you haven't used the function for a while it goes into storage and triggering it will give it a cold start and that might take 5-10 times longer.
+Triggering a cold function for your batch job at 0900h will maybe lose you some time but realistically it starts within a minute and so how much you care about this is up to you and your application.

 **how do you have to deal with secrets? can they leak?** The major cloud providers have their own secrets stores where you can retrieve your keys from.
 In general these stores are well protected.
 You could of course lose secrets when you add them to the